SOUND Life Recovery

 Session length: 60 minutes

 Primary supervision: Supervision with a main supervisor ("primary supervisor") who has primary responsibility for the supervision of the associate licensee.
-Therapy clients are seen under the license and primary supervision of this clinical supervisor.
-Primary supervisors have final say on all therapy recommendations.
-Primary supervision may support caseload and treatment plan review, theory and practice, relevant WA State rules & laws, standards of practice, coordination of work with other professionals and parties, relevant professional literature and research, and other therapy related issues.
-The primary supervisor has final authority if there is not agreement between supervisors in a therapeutic recommendation.
+Primary supervision may support the associate with caseload and treatment plan review, theory and practice, relevant WA State rules & laws, standards of practice, coordination of work with other professionals and parties, relevant professional literature and research, and other therapy related issues.
+If SLR is acting as secondary, the primary supervisor has final authority if there is not agreement between supervisors in a therapeutic recommendation.
+As a primary supervisor, SLR only supervises the care of pre-identified clients noted on a formal client list and established with the supervising therapist.

 And…it’s just plain fun to learn together.

 Jeff is a Washington State approved supervisor and has offered supervision both independently and through his work with the University of Washington Department of Psychiatry.
-Jeff most frequently offers primary supervision to non-agency clinicians and secondary supervision to agency clinicians who already have an on-site primary supervisor in place.
+Along with primary supervision of both agency & non-agency clinicians, Jeff often provides secondary supervision to agency clinicians who already have an on-site primary supervisor in place.

 So each individual case of a supervisee can receive the attention it may need, we consider our group supervision to be secondary in nature and require group supervisees to have a primary supervisor in place.
 This primary supervisor can be an agency or independent supervisor, or individual supervision sessions with us.